-The Safe by Design (SbD) Buildings and Civils Working Group has recently been changed to the Health and Safety by Design (HSbD) Buildings and Civils Working Group as part of a wider programme of updates which are work in progress.
-It involves Network Rail working collaboratively with designers and contractors to embed safety into construction and infrastructure operation through improvements at the design stage.
-The HSbD Building and Civils Working Group is chaired by Andy Barnes (Arcadis Design and Consultancy)
+The Safe by Design (SbD) Buildings and Civils Working Group has recently been changed to the Health and Safety by Design (H&SbD) Buildings and Civils Working Group, as part of a wider programme of updates which are work in progress.
+It involves Network Rail working collaboratively with its valued supply chain to embed health and safety into construction and infrastructure operation through improvements at the design stage.
+The H&SbD Building and Civils Working Group is chaired by Andy Barnes (Arcadis Design and Consultancy).

 What are our priorities: